 Including sensors in DIL simulator environments, as either HIL or SIL (or both!), is a positive step towards ensuring the early-and-often human evaluation opportunities that are required for unleashing any proposed systems into the wild with confidence.
 Is the vehicle accelerating or decelerating too quickly in response to sensor information?
 Has a particular ADAS intervention been over-gained, thus making vehicle occupants uncomfortable?
 Are there any environmental disruptions that encourage a driver to take actions that contradict on-board system intervention logic, resulting in a conflict?
 There is really no reason to wait to learn how these situations might unfold.

 Engineering-class DIL simulators are already positioned to help validate new on-board systems at the earliest stages of product development.
-To learn more about Ansible Motion's unique approaches and technologies, please consider downloading our FREE white paper, “10 Advantages of Ansible Motion DIL Simulators”.
+To learn more about Ansible Motion's unique approaches and technologies, please consider downloading our FREE eBook, Better by design: 10 Advantages of Ansible Motion DIL simulators.